The study focuses on the political economy of the EU using core and periphery dynamics and comparative analysis.

 The study also analyses the political aspects of core-periphery relations in the EU, utilising the concept of cleavages at the national and transnational (EU) level.
 Moreover, it addresses the problem of political and symbolic (under)representation (and influence) in the EU (with a focus on the leading position in the EU and European Parliament) and the question of potential coalition-building.

 The ideological or symbolic/cultural sphere is seen as the next aspect of peripherality.
 Here, we employed the discursive and comparative approach.
 We focus on the peripherality as a construction of Otherness in the process of EU “eastern enlargement” (1994-2004) and in the case of the financial crisis in Greece.

 The study offers conclusions that should help us better grasp the power asymmetries in the EU from the perspective of both euro-peripheries and a focus on particular problems and phenomena which produce, reproduce and characterise their particular peripheral position.
 It addresses the most critical issues related to the cohesion and sustainability of the European integration project seen from a peripheral perspective.
 It provides a knowledge-based background for potential political decision-making and coalition-building and offers comprehensive political implications of the research findings.

-The full study will be released in June 2022 as eBook (English, with an executive summary in BG, CZ, EN, ES, GR, HU, IT, LT, PL, PT, and SH) and will be available on the website of transform! europe.
+The full study will be released in March 2022 as an eBook (English, with an executive summary in BG, CZ, EN, ES, GR, HU, IT, LT, PL, PT, and SH) and will be available on the website of transform! europe.

 In cooperation with the Rosa-Luxemburg-Stiftung